robincarlo84/Public-Docs/terms.md

 ## 15. Payment

-a) Payment for an item must be made using PayPal, through the relevant page in the site.
+a) Payment for an item must be made using PayPal, through the relevant pages in the website.

-b) For security reasons, payment is held by Junkey until the item has been delivered and the inspection period has passed without buyer raising issue.

-c) Junkey reserves the right to require the buyer to provide proof of ID and a signed declaration confirming they made the purchase.
-This may delay the trade, however Junkey will keep both users informed throughout the process.
-In circumstances where additional documents have been requested but the buyer does not provide them within a reasonable timeframe, Junkey reserves the right to cancel the trade and to refund the purchase back to the buyer's PayPal account.
-Any ensuing dispute relating to the agreement between the buyer and seller is a private matter between the two users.
+b) Junkey reserves the right to require the buyer to provide proof of ID and a signed declaration before payment is allowed on larger transactions.
+Where Junkey requests such documents and they are not forthcoming, you agree that Junkey may cancel the trade, in which case, the sales agreement will be cancelled.

 d) If the seller's email address is determined to be ineligible to receive funds at the point the buyer attempts to make payment, Junkey will attempt to resolve but reserve the right to cancel the payment.
 If Junkey are unable to resolve the issue, the trade will be cancelled.

-e) Once payment has been made, a delivery deadline of 14 days is set, by which time the item must have reach the buyer.
-Failure to deliver the item before the delivery deadline can lead to the trade being cancelled and the purchase funds being refunded back to the buyer.
+e) Once payment has been made, a delivery deadline of 14 days is set, by which time the item must reach the buyer.

-f) In the unlikely event that you make payment on a Buy Now item immediately after another buyer has completed purchase of the same item, your purchase payment will be refunded.
-In this scenario, no binding agreement is created between you and the seller.

 ## 16. Shipping